3D scalp plot animation in time

 Sensor coordinates as a tibble or data frame with named

 The kind of sensor template montage used.
-Currently the only available option is
+Available options are

 A vector with minimum and maximum value of the amplitude used in the colour palette for plotting.
 If not defined, the range of interpolated signal is used.